Rate equations model for multiple magnetic mirrors in various thermodynamic scenarios: Simulations

-Fig. \ref{fig: MFP profiles} presents the MFP profiles for both optimal (right) and sub-optimal (left) regimes.
+Fig. \ref{fig: MFP profiles} presents the MFP profiles for both optimal (left) and sub-optimal (right) regimes.
 As expected, the MFP increases with the cell number for the isothermal scenario and decreases for the cooling scenarios, where the lower the dimension in the cooling scenarios, the lower the MFP gets.
-It is notable that when $\lambda \ll l$ (as happen in both regimes for the adiabatic $d=1$ cooling scenario), the radial losses are not negligible, so the validation of our one-dimensional model is questionable, and the results in this scenario must be taken with caution.
+It is notable that when $\lambda \ll l$ (as happen for large values of $N$ for the adiabatic $d=1$ cooling scenario), the system becomes collisional so the validation of our simplified model for the mirror is questionable, and the results in this scenario must be taken with caution.